 If you’re a high school student wanting to go to college after graduation, you’ll more than likely be required to take the SAT exam.
 Many colleges require that you take the SAT exam as part of their admissions process.
-The score that you receive on the SAT is a major component of your application and the decision as to whether you will be accepted into the college or not.
+The SAT score that you receive is a major component of your application and the decision as to whether you will be accepted into the college or not.

 How is the SAT Scored?

 The SAT is divided up into 2 sections which include Math and Evidence-Based Reading and Writing.
 Each section is scored individually, both scored on a scale of 200 to 800.
 These two scores are added together to give you a sum which would be your final score.
 The highest possible score you can make on the SAT is 1600.
 The final score that you receive also corresponds to your percentile ranking which tells you what percentage of students you scored better than.